-Do not attempt to service, repair, or modify the air bag supplemental restraint system, its fuses or the seat cover on a seat containing an air bag.
+Do not attempt to service, repair, or modify the Safety Canopy® system, its fuses, the A, B, or C pillar trim, or the headliner on a vehicle containing a Safety Canopy.
 See your Ford or Lincoln Mercury dealer.

-All occupants of the vehicle including the driver should always wear their safety belts even when an air bag SRS is provided.
+All occupants of the vehicle including the driver should always wear their safety belts even when an air bag SRS and Safety Canopy[®] system is provided.

-To reduce risk of injury, do not obstruct or place objects in the deployment path of the inflatable curtain.
+To reduce risk of injury, do not obstruct or place objects in the deployment path of the inflatable Safety Canopy[®].

-How does the side air curtain system work?
+How does the Safety CanopyTM system work?